 If I'm selling a house, how will I know what my proceeds from the sale will be?

 Similar to the question above, consult with your realtor.
-As soon as Circle A Title receives the closing documents from the lender we will quickly prepare the HUD-1 for your review.
-Until the HUD-1 is completed you will have to rely on figures provided by your realto which should be close to the numbers supplied to us by the lender.
+As soon as Circle A Title receives the closing documents from the lender we will quickly prepare the Closing Disclosure for your review.

 When can I take possession, and what will my monthly payment be?

 Generally, possession of the property occurs upon "funding", not "closing".
 There is a big difference!
 "Closing" is when the buyer and seller fully execute all of the required documents authorizing the transfer of title.
 "Funding" occurs when the lender delivers the mortgage funds to the offices of Circle A Title.
 Basically, unless otherwise agreed to in the purchase contract, the buyer gets the keys when the seller gets the check from the bank.

 Consult with your lender about your monthly mortgage payment and when the first payment will be due.
 We will also discuss this with you at closing.

 When should I have the utilities changed over?

 Excellent question!
 Unless otherwise agreed to in the contract, utilities should be transferred by mutual agreement on a date determined by both parties in advance.
 Don't overlook this important aspect of the transaction.
 Your realtor will help you, but it's your responsibility.